lililuanluan/rocket/README.md

 ## Creating a new Strategy

-Rocket's design allows for easy addition of new fuzzing strategies.
+Rocket's design allows for easy creation of new fuzzing strategies.
 Below are the steps needed to implement and use your new strategy.

 ### Creating the Strategy files